 Under common law, a purpose that is for the relief of the needs of the poor, the aged and the impotent, that advances education or religion is presumed to be a purpose that benefits the public.

 The ACNC registers charities in Australia.
 Registering as a charity is free and carries no annual fees.
-Registering an organisation as a charity is required to access federal government charity tax concessions and other benefits (discussed further below).
+Registration as a charity is required to access federal government charity tax concessions and other benefits (discussed further below).

 If eligible, another potential advantage of registering as a charity is increased public trust in an organisation as it will be listed on a public register of charities maintained by the ACNC.
-The flip side of this is that via the register, the public (including potential donors, members and volunteers) can access core information about an organisation, including its annual filings, where it operates, who is on the governing body, and if the organisation is up-to-date with its reporting obligations.
+Through the register, the public (including potential donors, members and volunteers) can access information about an organisation, including its annual filings, where it operates, who is on the governing body, and if the organisation is up-to-date with its reporting obligations.

 Charities must have an Australian Business Number (ABN).
 An ABN is a unique number that identifies an organisation to the Australian Taxation Office (ATO) and other governmental agencies.
 For more information, visit the Australian Business Register at www.abr.gov.au.